Skarsnik/SkarsnikQtCommon/SQPackager/docs/Windows.md

 # Prerequisite

-SQPackager only builds for MSVC and does not provide static build.
+SQPackager only builds for MSVC and does not provide static builds for now.
 Static builds require building Qt from sources and since that is a costly operation it's not easy to integrate into a CLI.

-The build process assumes you are building from an `AMD64` architecture.

 # Thing you should add to your project

-You need a RC file that qmake will use to set your application icon and adding `RC_FILE = myfile.rc` to your .pro file.
-You also need a `.ico` file.
+You need an RC file.
+QMake will use this file to set your application icon.
+You also need to add `RC_FILE = myfile.rc` to your .pro file.

-An installer icon file
+An installer icon file is a nice bonus if you plan on release an installer

 # Detection